PARTXXK/Experimental/README.md

 # Experiments

-### This is a series of some colourful, small and experimental projects that are made only with HTML, CSS & JS.
+### This is a series of some colourful, small and experimental projects that are made only with HTML, CSS & some JS.

 #### Links for all projects are below: